 In fact, the Wenger Esquire was one of the few models that still survived under the Victorinox brand as part of the Victorinox Delemont Collection.

 Amazon still has the listing of Wenger Esquire in its catalog, but I am sure it will never be available.
 Rather, you may get lucky on eBay if you are okay with a second-hand model.
+But there is always the ever-popular Victorinox Classic SD(Amazon link) as a worthy alternative.

 The Backpacker had all the standard tools found in most 85mm pocket SAKs besides the wood saw.